 The burner is supplied as standard, with a control panel.
 The panel can be integral to the burner or remote for floor or wall mounting.
 The proper location will allow the operator to see the burner operate while manning the controls.
-In some areas, there are local regulations that define where the control panel must be mounted JBE(X) Manual

-The remote control panel must be securely attached to either the floor or the wall.
-This should include lag bolts.
+In some areas, there are local regulations that define where the control panel must be mounted in relation to the vessel.
+The remote control panel must be secured to the floor or wall.
+This includes lag bolts into the floor or wall.

-The wiring diagram for the specific job should be followed for connections to the panels and external equipment.
-The National Electric Code.
-Canadian Electrical Code.
-Part 1 or similar code for other iurisdictions should be followed.
+The wiring diagram for the specific job should be followed for the connections to the panels and external equipment.
+The National Electric Code, Canadian Electrical Code, Part 1 or similar code for other jurisdictions should be followed.

-The following list covers the standard acronyms:
+This list covers the standard wiring diagram acronyms: